 The Task Force members are collaborating on public outreach activities to engage the Spokane Community and reduce the usage of products containing inadvertently produced PCBs that enter the waste stream.

-Significant and Costly Treatment Process Upgrades are Already Proceeding
+Wastewater Treatment Process Upgrades

 The NPDES permits for the regional treatment facilities discharging to the Spokane River require that the next level of treatment be installed and then optimized by the year 2021 for Washington permit holders and 2024 for Idaho permit holders.
 The next level of treatment will generally include sophisticated filtration technology such as membrane filters.
 This technology will potentially improve the PCB removal efficiency up to 99% and is anticipated to cost a total of $___.
 The Spokane County wastewater treatment facility, which became operational in December 2011, has demonstrated that membrane filtration technologies are capable of removing up to 99% of PCBs from municipal wastewater facilities.
 Permittees are already removing PCBs from their discharge with current treatment technology.
 A summary of PCBs currently being removed from municipal and industrial wastewater is provided as Attachment C.

-Preparation of a Credible TMDL for PCBs is Not Feasible

-At this time, it is not feasible to develop a credible, scientifically defensible TMDL for PCBs.
-The preparation of a TMDL requires a different set of data and a different analytical process compared to the cleanup plan being prepared by the Task Force.
-It would take many years to collect the additional data and perform the analysis to create a credible TMDL for the Spokane River, during which time, much of the forward momentum of the Task Force in reducing and eliminating PCBs in the system would be lost.
+PCB TMDL – Scientific Challenges

+The many scientific challenges present complicate the development of a TMDL.
+The efforts of the Task Force have significantly increased the body of knowledge with regard to PCBs in the Spokane River but substantial data gaps still prevent the development of a scientifically credible TMDL.
+The existence of a functioning, collaborative Task Force provides a path toward developing the missing data.
+Local involvement of a broad spectrum of stakeholders ensures robust results are obtained and increases the quality of the resulting studies.

+Initial studies have led to both an improved understanding of the Spokane River and to the realization that much uncertainty remains to be resolved.
 The following examples illustrate some of the data that would be required:

 At this time, there is no strong correlation between the concentrations of PCBs in the river water and in fish tissue.
 Initial dry season testing demonstrated that average concentrations in the river water do not exceed the current Washington State standard for PCB concentrations.
 A study to evaluate the correlation between PCB concentrations in river water and fish tissue must be done before a credible TMDL could be completed.